Your cart looks a little empty!Continue Shopping

 Conversely, warmer climates have more sunshine, thereby producing more sugar in the grapes and ripening them more quickly.
 (And often creating a higher ABV.)
 Warm climate regions include Sonoma, California; Colchagua Valley, Chile; and Murray Valley, Australia.

-Alcohol Levels of Wine From Lowest to Highest
+Understanding Wine ABV from Lowest to Highest

 As with most things in life, there are always exceptions to the rules.
 The numbers we use here are general assessments of the alcohol content in different wines.
 As such, be sure to check the ABV percentage on the wine label to confirm how much alcohol you’re actually drinking.
 We also included the winegrowing regions since local climate plays a role in alcohol levels.